History of Georgia Bulldogs football: Mark Richt era (2001–2015)

-Under Richt, Georgia was 10–5 against Tennessee, 5–10 against Florida, 10–5 against Auburn, and 12–2 against Georgia Tech.
+Under Richt, Georgia was 10–5 against Tennessee, 5–10 against Florida, 10–5 against Auburn, and 13–2 against Georgia Tech.
+In 2007, under Richt, Georgia defeated Florida and Auburn in the same season for the first time since 1982.
 In 2011, under Richt, Georgia defeated Tennessee, Florida, Auburn, and Georgia Tech in the same season for the first time since 1981.
+Richt never lost a game as Georgia's head coach at Georgia Tech's Bobby Dodd Stadium in Atlanta, finishing 8–0.
+Having won more Georgia-Georgia Tech match ups at the stadium than even its namesake, the legendary Bobby Dodd, many Georgia fans to this day refer to Georgia Tech's home stadium as "Historic Mark Richt Field".

 Despite his success, some supporters began to question whether the well-liked Richt could take the program to a higher level.
 Although some rivals had better facilities and larger recruiting budgets during most of his time in Athens, many supporters felt that given its in-state talent, Georgia should be a contender for the national championship on a regular basis.
 On November 29, 2015, Mark Richt and Georgia mutually agreed to part ways after 15 seasons.

 Kirby Smart era (2016–present)

 On December 6, 2015; Alabama defensive coordinator and UGA alumnus Kirby Smart was announced as the 26th head coach of the Georgia Bulldogs.
 In his second year as head coach of the Bulldogs, Smart led his team to an appearance in the national championship game where they lost to Alabama 26–23.
 On January 10, 2022, Smart and the Bulldogs won their third College Football National Championship in a game against the Alabama Crimson Tide in Indianapolis, Indiana.
-Georgia won 33-18 against Alabama.
+Georgia won 33–18 against Alabama.
 During the 2021 and 2022 season Smart led the Bulldogs to two undefeated conference play.
 They are the only third team to do this in SEC history, behind Florida and Alabama.
 On January 9, 2023, Georgia would go on to win back-to-back National Championships, which is the first time a team has ever done so in the College Football Playoff era.
-Their 58-point margin of victory in their 65–7 title win over the TCU Horned Frogs stands as the largest in any bowl game, ever.
+They set a record for the largest bowl game margin of victory with a 65–7 title win over the TCU Horned Frogs (58-point difference), which they broke with a 63–3 victory over the Florida State Seminoles in the 2023 Orange Bowl.